Shop

 Toppings

-The last thing to pay attention to when pairing pizza and beer are the toppings.
-Obviously, the type of cheese used creates a certain richness that many beer styles could be a great foil for.
+The toppings are the last thing to pay attention to when pairing pizza and beer.
+Obviously, the type of cheese creates a certain richness for which many beer styles could be an excellent foil.
 In fact, pairing beer and cheese could be a guide all on its own (funny, we actually wrote one).

 And that’s not even mentioning a veritable garden patch of vegetables or farm of meats.

-For spicer meats, Taylor recommends an IPA.
+For spicier meats, Taylor recommends an IPA.
 “I feel like the hops balance that out,” he says.

-But because there are so many variables involved, you kind of need to go with your gut here.
+But because so many variables are involved, you need to go with your gut here.

-But to help, we thought it might be best to put together a handy guide pairing some typical pizza slices with preferred styles of beer, according to our experts.
+To help, we decided to put together a handy guide pairing some typical pizza slices with preferred beer styles, according to our experts.

 Hop Culture’s Five Favorite Beer and Pizza Pairings